Why Are My Facebook Leads Not Buying from Me? Lead Qualification!

 Excuse the quality of the photo, it was taken late afternoon in one of RAS Digital Marketing’s boardrooms.

-An email journey consists of seasons, episodes and cycles, much like your favorite TV show on Netflix, an email journey can be the same.
+An email journey consists of seasons, episodes and cycles, much like your favourite TV show on Netflix, an email journey can be the same.
 You have to generate a “want” for your next email.

 Each season has a trend, and each episode is connected to that season with a recap of the last episode, and mostly ends with a cliff hanger that makes the viewer want to view the next episode.